digitalheir/java-probabilistic-earley-parser/README.md

 |---|---|
 |[i, want, british, food]|![i want british food](https://cloud.githubusercontent.com/assets/178797/21772897/64838a1e-d68d-11e6-9a9d-11c7c17cb996.png)|

-* As a computational biologist, you want to [predict the secondary structure for an RNA sequence](https://en.wikipedia.org/wiki/Stochastic_context-free_grammar#RNA_structure_prediction)
+* As a computational biologist, you want to [predict the secondary structure for an RNA sequence](https://en.wikipedia.org/wiki/Stochastic_context-free_grammar#RNA_structure_prediction) (which you can encode in a tree structure)

 |tokens|parse tree|
 |---|---|